INSEAD GMAT Score: What Score Do I Need?

 Is the GMAT Mandatory for an INSEAD MBA Application?

 The first thing you may be wondering about INSEAD with regard to the GMAT is whether the GMAT is a mandatory part of an INSEAD MBA application.
 The answer is that INSEAD does require that all applicants to the MBA program submit a GMAT or GRE score with their applications.
-Also good to know is that INSEAD accepts GMAT scores from both the in-person and online GMAT.
+Also good to know is that INSEAD accepts GMAT scores from either the in-person or online GMAT.

 KEY FACT: